Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

-We now describe the on-the-fly algorithm for the general case, which gives us a local algorithm for determining whether a lattice element is below the solution, extending the specialized algorithm in the previous section.
-For instance, in the case of the $\mu$-calculus, rather than computing the set of states enjoying some formula $\varphi$, one could be interested in checking whether a specific state enjoys or not $\varphi$.
-For probabilistic logics, rather than determining the full evaluation of $\varphi$, we could be interested in determining the value for a specific state or only in establishing a bound for such a value.
-Similarly, in the case of behavioural equivalences, rather than computing the full behavioural relation, one could be interested in determining whether two specific states are equivalent.

-In this section we devise an on-the-fly algorithm for solving these kind of local problems.
-The idea consists in computing only the information needed for the local problem of interest, in the line of other local algorithms developed for bisimilarity~\cite{h:mise-oeuvre-preuves-bisim} and for $\mu$-calculus model checking~\cite{ss:practical-modcheck-games}.
+We now extend the local algorithm to the general case of a system of equations.
+This gives us a technique for determining whether a lattice element is below a component of the solution.
+As in the simpler case, the idea consists in computing only the information needed for the local problem of interest, in the line of other local algorithms developed for bisimilarity~\cite{h:mise-oeuvre-preuves-bisim} and for $\mu$-calculus model checking~\cite{ss:practical-modcheck-games}.
 In particular, our algorithm arises as a natural generalisation of the one in~\cite{ss:practical-modcheck-games} to the setting of fixpoint games (see Definition~\ref{de:powerset-game}).

 We fix some notation and conventions which will be useful for describing the algorithm.